Aserose/FerrisWheel/README.md

 # FerrisWheel (ENG)

 **«FerrisWheel»** is a telegram bot.
-The main function of the bot is collection of images indexed by date and geo-data from electronic sources - if it's publicly available, of course.
+The main function of the bot is collection of images indexed by publication date and geo-data (address name or coordinates) from social networks - if it's publicly available, of course.
 The address can be specified in any common language of the world.
 And besides that, there is an option to search by time: either until a certain date, or some interval.
 The search is currently only includes the vk social network.